 You may be comfortable with the buy-and-hold approach and feel you don’t have to pay attention because “it will eventually come back.”
-While historically that is true, it certainly feels better to lose less than the market did.
+While historically that is true, and there is nothing wrong with buying and holding stocks, it certainly feels better to lose less than the market did.
 More importantly, some of the great bumps in wealth can come from the troughs of bear markets by taking advantage of some amazing deals from sellers willing to get out at any price.

-The draw down in 2020 is a perfect example of what I am referring to because even though the index has only dropped about 30%, the median stock has dropped 50%.
+The drawdown in 2020 led to some great deals in the market that were ripe for picking.
+Even though the S&P 500 index only lost about 30%, the median stock actually dropped 50%.
 Quality companies.
 Companies that will survive and eventually return to their old highs and beyond once the pandemic is long gone.

 While buying-and-holding before and throughout the ordeal will get you back to even, buying in the trough can get you that extra 50-100% on those new purchases.
-You won’t get the exact bottom, but you don’t have to.
+You won’t get the exact bottom, of course, but you don’t have to.
 You just have to make sure that you don’t deploy all your cash at the same time.
-Buy a little bit here and there for quality companies at discount.
+Buy a little bit here and there and aim for quality companies at a nice discount.

-If you had 10% of your portfolio in cash that you deploy in the trough and those assets return 30% over the next year (frankly, I have seen some of the stocks I follow return 50-200% in a day after the panic selling ended over this last week), that is an extra 3% gain on your portfolio for the year.
+If you had 10% of your portfolio in cash that you deploy in the trough and those assets return 30% over the next year (frankly, I have seen some of the stocks I follow return 50-200% in a day after the panic selling ended), that is an extra 3% gain on your portfolio for the year.
 Over time, small percentage gains can amount to large sums of money through the power of compounding.